LeadDyno/leaddyno-website/_posts/2013-5-30-getting-a-facebook-id.md

 author: gabbi@leaddyno.com
 ---

-Here&#8217;s how to get a Facebook App ID for your website.
+Here's how to get a Facebook App ID for your website.
 First, you need to have a Facebook account.
-If you don&#8217;t have one already, go to <a href="http://www.facebook.com/">www.facebook.com</a> and sign up for one.
+If you don't have one already, go to <a href="http://www.facebook.com/">www.facebook.com</a> and sign up for one.
 After you have that done, go to <a href="http://developers.facebook.com/">developers.facebook.com</a>.
 Now to get started!